apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.OpsRequestSpec">OpsRequestSpec</a>)
 </p>
 <div>
-<p>ScriptSpec defines the script to be executed.
-It is not a general purpose script executor.
-It is designed to execute the script to perform some specific operations, such as create database, create user, etc.
+<p>ScriptSpec is designed to execute specific operations such as creating a database or user.
-It is applicable for engines, such as MySQL, PostgreSQL, Redis, MongoDB, etc.</p>
+It is not a general-purpose script executor and is applicable for engines like MySQL, PostgreSQL, Redis, MongoDB, etc.</p>
 </div>
 <table>
 <thead>